openvinotoolkit/openvino/docs/dev/build_riscv64.md

      -DRISCV_TOOLCHAIN_ROOT=/opt/riscv
    ```
    > **NOTE**: The `riscv-gnu-toolchain` is build as there are essential files used for cross compilation under `/opt/riscv/sysroot`.
 The latest stable versions of Clang or GCC both support compiling source code into RISC-V instructions, so it is acceptable to choose your preferable compilers by specifying `-DCMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER`.
 But remember to add the key `-DCMAKE_SYSROOT=/opt/riscv/sysroot`, otherwise many fundamental headers and libs could not be found during cross compilation.

+   By default OpenVINO is built without parallelism support on RISC-V devices.
+However there is OpenMP support which can be enabled using the cmake key `-DTHREADING=OMP`.

    Then run `make` to build the project:
    ```sh
    make install -j$(nproc)